 Cities have a vested interest in expanding health access for children and families.
 When families have health insurance, the burden on hospital emergency rooms is reduced, families avoid financial crisis resulting from medical debt, children are healthier and have greater academic achievement, and parents take less time off work to care for sick kids.
-Connecting families to health insurance is good local governance.

 Cities Expanding Health Access for Children and Families Initiative (CEHACF)